London lifestyle & travels with kids and babies

 Avoid the weekend on slopes, in the traffic or Bran – it will be packed.
 Best you spend Saturday and Sunday après skiing and at restaurants – all becomes happy and lively.
 Spa, pool and massage eventually thereafter for a quicker recovery!

+Travelling to Romania during the pandemic (February 2021 & August 2021).
+Being fully vaccinated and travelling from UK to Romania was easy, just a couple of extra forms and tests.
+The travelling guidance now all good (thank you universe!) & the latest UK Foreign travel advice here just in case.
 For more inspiration on winter fun, head to our Best ski resorts in Europe with kids or without.
-For more inspiration on holidays in Romania and a road trip with kids or without, head here to our suggested 10 days itinerary.
+For a road trip to Romania with kids or without, head here to our suggested 10 days itinerary.